nomeata/pybotbrain/Sandboxing.md

 bot) could be created automatically; it seems the cost model of AWS makes that possible.
 (Thanks to https://twitter.com/felixhuttmann for that suggestion).

-Would add latency, but probably still much less than RustPython/Wasm.
+Also adds latency, much much less than RustPython/Wasm.

-Not investigated further yet.